 Working with Content Mills

-I began my freelance writer career working with content mills like Textbroker.com.
+I began my freelance writing career working with content mills like Textbroker.com.
 As I was new to online writing, I needed an easy way into the career path and a platform from which to learn.

 And content mills provide both of these aspects.